gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels on it for a HA setup.

+1. SSH into the server where the GitLab application is installed.
 1. Edit `/etc/gitlab/gitlab.rb` and add/change the following lines:

     ```